EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

-Just calling `IdentityUserContext`'s own `OnModelCreating` implementation so that it can set itself up properly.
+This calls `IdentityUserContext`'s own `OnModelCreating` implementation so that it can set itself up properly.

 The complete file should be looking like this now: